Epicodus-Curriculum/intro-full-stack/3hb_researching_online_and_helpful_resources.md

 * Developers writing blogs, [GitHub Gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists), articles, and more.
 * There are sites that provide a platform to share and discuss computer programming issues with developers across the world.

 The best way to get to know these tools is through general research via a search engine.
 While [Google is the most popular search engine](https://www.google.com/search?q=what+is+the+most+popular+search+engine&rlz=1C1CHBF_enUS912US912&oq=what+is+the+most+popular+search+engine&aqs=chrome..69i57j0i512l6j0i22i30l2j0i15i22i30.4906j1j7&sourceid=chrome&ie=UTF-8), any search engine will do!
-Let’s review some things to keep in mind as you are using search engines.
+Let's review some things to keep in mind as you are using search engines.

 ### Using Search Engines